openlegend/core-rules/core/SRD.md

 Let's build our own weapon as an example.
 The kusaria-gama is a very unique weapon from Japanese history which is a combination of a chain and a kama (typical farming implement).

-**Step 1 (Choose a Category)** - While the kusari-gama, might typically be used as a short bladed melee weapon, it can also be swung via its long chain.
-As such, we will give it both the  **One-handed Melee** and **Close Ranged** properties.
+**Step 1 (Choose a Category)** - While the kusari-gama might typically be used as a short bladed melee weapon, it can also be swung via its long chain.
+As such, we will give it both the *one-handed melee* and *close ranged* categories.

-**Step 2 (Choose Properties)** - Because the kusari-gama could be wielded either with nimble precision or a mighty swing of the chain or sickle, we will give it both the **Precise** and **Forceful** properties.
-For extra flavor, we will say that the chain's ability to intercept and deflect attacks gives it the **Defensive 1** property, and also the **Reach** property for striking at a distance.
-Lastly, swinging the weapon is very time-consuming, so we will give it the **Slow** property.
+**Step 2 (Choose Properties)** - Because the kusari-gama could be wielded either with nimble precision or a mighty swing of the chain or sickle, we will give it both the *precise* and *forceful* properties.
+For extra flavor, we will say that the chain's ability to intercept and deflect attacks gives it the *defensive 1* property, and also the *reach* property for striking at a distance.
+Lastly, swinging the weapon is very time-consuming, so we will give it the *slow* property.

-**Step 3 (Choose Banes)** - In terms of combat style, the kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will say it has the following banes associated: **Forced Move**, **Immobile**, **Knockdown**, **Provoked**.
+**Step 3 (Choose Banes)** - In terms of combat style, the kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will say it has the following banes associated: *forced move*, *immobile*, *knockdown*, and *provoked*.

-**Step 4 (Calculate Wealth Level)** - The properties in step 2 that impact Wealth Level add up to a total Wealth Level of 2, which will be the cost of the weapon.
-And that's it - we've built our own weapon!
+**Step 4 (Calculate Wealth Level)** - The total wealth level modifier of the properties chosen in step 2 is +1.
+Added to the base wealth level of 1, we arrive at a final wealth level of 2 for our kusari-gama.

 **Step 5 (Check With Your GM)** - Does the GM approve?
 Hopefully.
 We would hate to disagree with them.

 ## Mounts & Vehicles